15 best cities for digital nomads

 If the Digital Nomad Visa delivers the much talked-about access to healthcare and other social services, this could be a serious game changer.

-Make sure to check out Worldpackers work exchange and volunteer programs in Estonia!
+Check out Worldpackers work exchange programs in Estonia!

 So there you go!
 These 15 best cities for digital nomads comprise very different locations to cover all levels of experience and budget.